timble/www.openpolice.be/blog/_posts/2014-11-05-search-or-browse.md

 You wouldn’t believe the amount of ‘sandels’ and ‘sandles’ being offered on eBay when actually what these people are trying to sell are ‘sandals’.

-## Future
+## Future, better websites

 Improving your website through fact based research is our primary focus.
-A global search feature is on our list but it is only a small piece of the puzzle.
+A global search feature is on our list but will not be implemented in 2015 since it is only a small piece of the puzzle.

 Make sure to check our [guides](/guides/), they will help you create accessible, readable and understandable information.

 *This blog post is based on ["Navigation versus search"](http://webusability-blog.com/navigation-versus-search/).*